libpasta/libpasta-hugo/content/introduction/what-is-libpasta.md

 weight = 4
 +++

 Password breaches have become a regular occurance.
-See: [Yahoo][yahoo], [LinkedIn][linkedin], [Adobe][adobe], [Ashley Madison][am], and [a whole lot more][hibp-breaches].
+See: [Yahoo][yahoo] ([twice][yahoo2]), [LinkedIn][linkedin], [Adobe][adobe], [Ashley Madison][am], and
+[a whole lot more][hibp-breaches].

-Furthermore, with the exception of Yahoo, the above examples doubles as a list of "how NOT to do password storage": simple hashing, unsalted values, misuse of encryption, and failed password migration.
+Furthermore, with the exception of Yahoo who _eventually_ migrated to bcrypt in 2013, the above examples doubles as a list of "how NOT to do password storage": simple hashing, unsalted values, misuse of encryption, and failed password migration.
 (For more information on why these are bad, see our